liferay/liferay-screens/android/documentation/troubleshooting.md

 Some Screenlets use temporal files to store information, like the user portrait screenlet to upload a new portrait or the DDL Form to upload new files to the portal.

-You have to add the necessary permissions to your app if you use that specific funcionality.
+You have to add the necessary permissions to your app if you use that specific functionality.
 To do so, you have to add this line to your AndroidManifest.xml

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>